-June 11, 1983, marks the anniversary of the TV debut of The Road Warriors.
+The Road Warriors debuted on TV for the very first time on June 11, 1983.
 Little did anyone know this was the beginning of a historic run that would result in The Road Warriors eventually becoming largely recognized as the greatest tag team in pro wrestling history.

 Read below for an oral history leading up to that landmark debut match.